wrr/rack-wwwhisper/heroku-doc.md

     $ export WWWHISPER_DISABLE=1

-## Using with Rails 3.x
+## Using with Ruby.

-Ruby on Rails applications need to add the following entry into their `Gemfile`.
+Ruby applications need to add the following entry into their `Gemfile`.

     :::ruby
     gem 'wwwhisper-rack'